IP-CAM/Cargus-Shipping-Extension-for-Opencart-v.3.x/README_EN.md

 - Click `Upload 'to choose' cargus.ocmod.zip`, followed by` Continue`
 - After extensions are confirmed, `Extensions' and 'Modifications' are accessed
 - Click the blue refresh button at the top right of the page
-- In the main menu on the left side there will be a new option, called `Cargus`
+- In the main menu on the left side there will be 2 new options, called `Cargus` and `Cargus Ship and Go`
+- To install shipping extensions, go to  `Extensions` -> `Extensions`, choose Shipping and loook for `Cargus` and `Cargus Ship and Go` methods and click install
 - Go to the 'Cargus' page, then 'Configuration' and fill in the form, followed by the 'Save' blue button at the top right of the page

 ### Configuring the Module